 Before you choose a storage method or container, keep in mind the following about wood pellets.

-Dry Area – Make sure to place your pellets in a dry area, whether inside or outside or in a shed/garage.
+Make sure to place your pellets in a dry area, whether inside or outside or in a shed/garage.
 Typically someplace that is not humid.
 If you have a spot that floods or gets moldy, this isn’t a good spot for your pellets.

-Off the ground – Even if you have an area that’s never flooded, it’s always good to store your pellets off the ground.
+Even if you have an area that’s never flooded, it’s always good to store your pellets off the ground.
 You wouldn’t want your entire fuel stash to be ruins due to unforeseen water issues.

 Storing Wood Pellet Bags

 Typically when buying pellets for the heating season you will buy wood pellet bags in bulk.
-This has an added benefit since they are often delivered on pallet.
+This has an added benefit since they are often delivered on a pallet.
 The best way to store pellet bags is to keep them on the pallet and store them on a dry floor.

+Obviously, keeping a large number of pallets can be troublesome.
+You will want to have enough space cleared out for this and that’s not always possible.
 If you don’t have the space to keep your 40 x 48 inch pallet, then restacking is your only option.

 When restacking you can probably stack bags up to 3 pallets worth of bags high.
 That may be more than you need.
 As long as you alternate the positioning of the bags in a criss cross fashion, your pellet bags will be safe.
+Be sure not to stack too high, especially if you have young children or pets around that may disrupt and topple the stack.

 Storing Pellets For Quick Access